duxkyx/Duxkyx-Discord-Nuker/README.md

 # Duxkyx Nuker

 A Discord tool with 7 features.
-This is my first proper Python project (evidently shown by my hideous code), if you would like to leave feedback it would be greatly appreciated, if this goes well I might decide to add more too it.
+This is my first proper Python project (evidently shown by my hideous code), if you would like to leave feedback it would be greatly appreciated, if this goes well I might decide to add more to it.

 ```bash
   • Mass Ban.